yusufsakr/RPI4_custom_image/README.md

    * RX  -> TX
    * TX  -> RX
    * GND -> GND
+5) Connect the usb TTL to the Laptop
+6) In Terminal, Open minicom to read Serial from the RPI4 ...
+'''
+cd /dev/

+# Search for the TTL Port
+dmesg | grep pl2303

+# As default you will see it at ttyUSB0
+sudo minicom -D ttyUSB0
+'''
-6) Power it up
+8) Power the RPI4 up
-7) Now you should see the Busybox Shell if the image have been created successfully.
+9) Now you should see the u-boot and the kernel loading till the console, if the image have been created successfully.

 # Resources
 * [Creating the RPI4 Toolchain](https://ilyas-hamadouche.medium.com/creating-a-cross-platform-toolchain-for-raspberry-pi-4-5c626d908b9d)